salilab/imp_spatiotemporal_tutorial/doc/snapshot.md

 \image html Input_snapshot.png width=600px

 The heterogeneity models inform protein copy numbers for the snapshot models.
 The PDB structure of the complex informs the structure of the individual proteins.
-The time-dependent ET data informs the size and shape of the assembling complex. physical principles inform connectivity and excluded volume.
+The time-dependent ET data informs the size and shape of the assembling complex.
+Physical principles inform connectivity and excluded volume.

 # Snapshot modeling step 2: representation, scoring function, and search process {#snapshots2}